People

 I am a Senior Lecturer (Associate Professor) and Head of the Uncertainty Lab at Birkbeck, University of London.

 I studied Psychology at Oxford before moving to Birkbeck for doctoral training in 2014.
-I received my PhD in 2018, took up my first permanent position in 2019.
-In 2021, I joined the faculty at Birkbeck and moved the lab here.
+I received my PhD in 2018, and took up my first permanent position in 2019 before joining the faculty at Birkbeck in 2019.
+For 2023-34, I was also a Visiting Fellow at the Institute of Advanced Study, Paris.

 Research in my lab combines tools from experimental psychology and cognitive neuroscience to study how the mind and brain forms perceptions, actions and beliefs.